Henry Buckley, 1st Baron Wrenbury

+Career

 Buckley was the fourth son of Reverend John Wall Buckley and his wife Elizabeth Burton, daughter of Thomas Burton; his elder sister Arabella was a writer and science educator.
 He was educated at Merchant Taylors' School and at Christ's College, Cambridge.
 He was Tancred law student from 1866 to 1872.

 Buckley was called to the bar at Lincoln's Inn in 1869, and became a Queen's Counsel in 1886.
 He was a member of the Bar Committee and of the Bar Council from 1882 to 1898.
 In January 1900 he was appointed a judge of the High Court of Justice of England and Wales, and he received the customary knighthood from Queen Victoria at Windsor Castle on 3 March 1900.
 He became a Lord Justice of Appeal and was admitted to the Privy Council in 1906, and on his retirement in 1915 he was raised to the peerage as Baron Wrenbury, of Old Castle in the County of East Sussex.

 In May 1901 he was elected an Honorary Fellow of Christ's College, Cambridge.

+Family

+Lord Wrenbury married Bertha Margaretta Jones (1866–1960), daughter of Charles Edward Jones, in 1887.
+They had four sons and four daughters: